50 + things to do in Indonesia: The Ultimate Bucket List for Indonesia

 12. Climb Mt Batur

-The most popular trek in Bali is most definitely Mt Batur, rise at 2 am and venture up to the summit for a glorious sunset.
+The most popular trek and one that should be on every Bali itinerary is most definitely Mt Batur!
+Rise at 2 am and venture up to the summit for a glorious sunset.
 The hike takes about 2 hours and most tours include coffee and a light breaky for the price of around 45 USD.
 You can organise your trek whilst you are in Bali at most street vendors or head here to book before you arrive.

 13. Get centred and explore the rice fields in Ubud

+One of the best places to visit in Indonesia is Ubud!
+It is one of my all time favourite places and home to lots of cool things to do in Indonesia!
 I couldn’t recommend Ubud more highly, it’s the healing centre of Bali, perched high in the mountains surrounded by lush rainforest and rice paddies.
-The city centre is a little busy these days, stay a Suarti Boutique Village just on the outskirts of town amongst the rice paddies.
+The city centre is a little busy these days, stay at Suarti Boutique Village just on the outskirts of town amongst the rice paddies.
 See a traditional Balinese performance, engage in the full Ubud culture with daily meditation and yoga practices and shop at the famous Ubud markets!

 14. Enjoy the beautiful beaches